fura2/L-system/README.md

 This is a Python implementation of [L-systems](https://en.wikipedia.org/wiki/L-system).

-Below is a gallery of various mathematical objects that can be described by an L-system.
+The following is a gallery of various mathematical objects that can be described by an L-system.

 ## Table of Contents
 1. [Algae](#1-algae)